How Much Does A Website Domain Name Cost?

 Trusted Top-Level Domain

 The top-level domain that you choose for your website has a considerable effect on the perception of your website by potential visitors.
 In particular, .com and .co represent a gold standard in reputability and reliability.
-While some top-level domains such as .biz have a lower cost for yearly registration and would be cheap to buy, you can’t afford to use them; precisely because people don’t trust such websites.
+While some top-level domains such as .biz have a lower Domain name cost for yearly registration and would be cheap to buy, you can’t afford to use them; precisely because people don’t trust such websites.
+The final of your trusted top level domain name cost will be the cumulative value of both figures.

 In general, low-cost TLDs quickly become favorites of scammers and malicious actors who choose the cheapest domain names to maximize their profit margins.
 As such, you should avoid the temptation to save a few dollars per year, given the way it will taint your website by association.